 Direct costs relating to internally developed assets are capitalised once technical feasibility and economic viability have been established.
 These costs include co-worker costs and the costs of materials and services.
 Capitalisation of costs ceases when the asset is capable of operating as intended.

 During and after development, accumulated costs are reviewed for impairment against the benefits that the asset is expected to generate.
 Research costs and costs incurred prior to the establishment of technical feasibility and economic viability are expensed as incurred.

 The development costs for the banking system will be amortised over the estimated useful life from the moment the system is used, to a maximum of 10 years.

 Management contracts paid by Triodos Bank when acquiring the participating interest in Triodos Investment Management B.V. will be written off over a period of 20 years till October 2026.
 The remaining depreciation period is six years as of the end of 2020.

 Computer software that has been purchased will be written off over its useful life.
 This period will not exceed five years.

-Items of property, plant and equipment are stated at cost less accumulated depreciation and impairment losses.
+Items of property and equipment are stated at cost less accumulated depreciation and impairment losses.

 The estimated useful lives of Triodos Bank’s property and equipment are: